Action

 Dispatch props created by Redux-Actions

 You may have used Redux-Actions in Redux application.
-ActionsCreator in sigi is very similar with ActionsCreator in Redux-Actions
+ActionsCreator in sigi is very similar with ActionsCreator in Redux-Actions.And there are few advantages for create ActionsCreator using Redux-Actions:

 - Avoid Magic string